-(\$ in millions, except per share amounts) Number of Shares Repurchased Cost of Shares Repurchased А verage Price Paid per Share As of December 31, 2018 11,687,774 \$ 793 \$ 67.85 For the first half of 2019 2,358,808 215 91.12 As of June 30, 2019 14,046,582 \$ 1,008 \$ 71.76
+(\$ in millions, except per share amounts) Number of Shares Repurchased Cost of Shares Repurchased Average Price Paid per Share As of December 31, 2018 11,687,774 \$ 793 \$ 67.85 For the first three quarters of 2019 3,667,175 342 93.24 As of September 30, 2019 15,354,949 \$ 1,135 \$ 73.91

-As of June 30, 2019, our Board of Directors had authorized the repurchase of an aggregate of up to 14.9 million shares of our common stock under the share repurchase program since the initiation of the program in October 2013.
-Subsequent to the end of the second quarter of 2019, our Board of Directors authorized the extension of the duration of our existing share repurchase program to December 31, 2020, as well as the repurchase of up to 4.5 million additional shares of our common stock.
+On July 30, 2019, our Board of Directors authorized the extension of the duration of our existing share repurchase program to December 31, 2020, as well as the repurchase of up to 4.5 million additional shares of our common stock.
+As of September 30, 2019, our Board of Directors had authorized the repurchase of an aggregate of up to 19.4 million shares of our common stock under the share repurchase program since the initiation of the program in October 2013.
 Share repurchases may be made through open market purchases, privately negotiated transactions, block transactions, tender offers, accelerated share repurchase agreements or otherwise.
 The specific timing, amount and other terms of the repurchases will depend on market conditions, corporate and regulatory requirements and other factors.
 Acquired shares of our common stock are held as treasury shares carried at cost in our Financial Statements.
 In connection with the repurchase program, we are authorized to adopt one or more trading plans pursuant to the provisions of Rule 10b5-1 under the Securities Exchange Act of 1934, as amended.

-As of June 30, 2019, 0.6 million shares remained available for repurchase under the authorization approved by our Board of Directors.
+As of September 30, 2019, 3.8 million shares remained available for repurchase under the authorization approved by our Board of Directors.
 The authorization for the share repurchase program may be suspended, terminated, increased or decreased by our Board of Directors at any time without prior notice.